 What your dog is doing is reacting to is your tone of voice and your body language.
 They are very much aware that you are upset, so they react with calming signals to diffuse the situation and avoid punishment.
 Watch those videos closely and you can see that as the owners scold them with things like "what did you do?
 Did you do this?
 Whose a naughty dog!", the dogs nervously lower their heads and give a classic "whale eye".
 Our canine friends live in the here and now, so they aren't thinking "Oh no I'm in trouble because of that rubbish I ate three hours ago", but more "Oh no, Mums really angry, I'm going to do what I can to diffuse this tension".

 3. Humping- it ain't all sexyObviously the motion of humping itself is what happens when dogs do the dirty.
 But we've all probably seen older desexed female dogs do it too, so why?
 When dogs get excited and become aroused (definition of aroused being "evoke or awaken a feeling, emotion, or response"- not necessarily sexual), they sometimes just don't know what to do with all this built up energy inside them.
 So they hump it out.
 The classic example is a dog humping a new visitor to the house.
 He doesn't do that to his owners so why is he doing it now?
 Well for starters- he's super excited to have a visitor and just can't believe how cool it is to have this new person with these new smells in their house!
 WOW!
 THIS IS EXCITING.
 Cue humping.
-My dog Lulu sometimes humps her little sis Frankie- its not sexual, but she does it when Frankie is being way OTT and Lulu's feeling a bit overwhelmed by it all.
+My dog Lulu sometimes humps other dogs- its not sexual, but she does it if another dog is being way OTT and Lulu's feeling a bit overwhelmed by it all.

-Dogs can hump because they don't know what else to do or because they find it fun, similar to other undesirable behaviours like jumping up or barking.
-Keep in mind that for young, entire animals- humping can definitely be sexual in nature (their hormones are kicking in and they are learning about their bodies!) and if an entire boy dog is humping an entire girl dog- they probably ARE indeed doing the dirty!
+Dogs can hump because they don't know what else to do or because they find it fun, similar to other behaviours we find undesirable but they quite enjoy, like jumping up or barking.
+Keep in mind that for young, entire animals- humping CAN be sexual in nature (their hormones are kicking in and they are learning about their bodies!) and if an entire boy dog is humping an entire girl dog- they probably ARE indeed doing the dirty!